Wisdom Teeth Removal in Northern Virginia

 What type of anesthetic is used?

-During surgery, one or more of the following may be used to control pain and anxiety: local anesthetic, nitrous oxide-oxygen, sedation, and general anesthesia.
+During surgery, one or more of the following may be used to control pain and anxiety: local anesthetic, laughing gas, sedation, and general anesthesia.
 You can take a look at our Anesthesia FAQs for more information on each type of anesthetic.

 Is there much pain or swelling after the removal of wisdom teeth?